 So if you are against Disney owning all this Fox properties and moving closer into becoming a monopoly, be hopeful, and consider this petition.

 Disney´s proposed acquisition of the 21st Century Fox Company is what ´s known as an horizontal merger, meaning both companies deal with the same type of service at the same stage of the supply chain.
 Horizontal mergers get intense scrutiny from the Department of Justice, because they are likely to break Antitrust laws.
 Disney and the 21st Century Fox company are both multinational mass media conglomerates.
 Since Disney already is the most powerful media corporation, at least in the United States, and the 21st Century Fox company is at least the fourth most powerful media corporation just behind NBC/Universal and Time Warner, then the proposed acquisition would seriously reduce economic competition and increase Disney´s market power by a significant percentage.
-That qualifies as the practice that the Antitrust Division works to eradicate.
+That qualifies as the practice that all Competition Regulators work to eradicate.

 That is why this deal will likely concern the Department of Justice Antitrust Division.

 - To have Disney owning 20th Century Fox is to allow Disney to take another step into becoming the monopoly of the film industry.
 Theaters, distribution companies and film production companies are already publicly noting how Disney intends to subdue them like they did to ArcLight Cinemas by asking them to remove Quentin Tarantino´s "The Hateful 8" from their Cinerama Dome, even as the theater already had a deal to show the movie for two weeks, so they could show Disney´s "Star Wars Episode VII The Force Awakens" there exclusively instead for the entire holiday season (Internet Reference last checked April 16th 2018, as reported for Variety.com by Margaret Lenker: Quentin Tarantino Accuses Disney of ‘Extortion’ Over ‘Star Wars’ Booking), and now making special demands for the screenings of "Star Wars Episode VIII The Last Jedi", for which they are demanding a percentage of the screening profits higher than the one usually agreed and accepted between movie theaters and distribution companies (Internet Reference last checked April 16th 2018 as reported for the Wall Street Journal.com by Erich Schwartzel: Disney Lays Down the Law for Theaters on ‘Star Wars: The Last Jedi’ Exhibitors say the studio’s top-secret terms are the most onerous they have ever seen ).
 Some information that supports the case about the Disney deal significantly reducing competition: Fox and Disney compete directly every year on the following categories: Computer Animated movies, Superhero movies, Action/Adventure movies and Science Fiction/Fantasy movies.
-If Disney owned Fox, not only would they loose one third of their competition in most of those categories, but they would increase their offer against their remaining competitors by at least 40%.
+If Disney owned Fox, not only would they loose between one third and one fourth of their competition depending on the category, but they would increase their offer against their remaining competitors by at least 40%.
 Disney shouldn´t monopolize the film industry, not just because it is an economic abuse that destroys fair competition, but also because in doing so, it would be silencing many voices that differ from their way of producing movies, so those voices would never be heard by audiences.
 20th Century Fox allows lots of bold and daring visions to be realized and shared with audiences, just like other production companies and studios make different types of visions possible, and if Disney finally becomes a monopoly, those visions will never get to be seen by audiences, and instead, the only thing audiences will be able to watch will be Disney movies.